yanxi0830/csc494/work-in-progress/hamburger/README.md

 The goal is to find a plan of the robot's actions that combines the supplies into hamburgers on N plates.

 #### Initial States
-- random supply of buns, lettuce, and meat
+- supply of buns, lettuce, and meat
 - lettuce are at L1, buns at L2, meat at L3, plates at L4
 - all N plates are empty